 THE COCKTAIL BAR

-A relatively new addition to the restaurant, the understated upstairs cocktail bar offers well-crafted classics, as well as a short-but-sweet list of just 10 in-house creations.
+A relatively new addition to the restaurant, the understated upstairs cocktail bar offers well-crafted classics, as well as a short-but-sweet list of 10 in-house creations.
 You’ll find concoctions such as the Queen of Barbados, which mixes rum, passion fruit, Velvet Falernum and ginger, alongside carefully selected wines and draught Guinness served in a silver tankard.

 Some say that rules are there to be broken.
 But this one’s a pretty tough cookie.

 NOTE: Rules is open daily till late – reservations can be made HERE.
-Full food menu is available from the cocktail bar seven days a week from midday to 4pm.
+The full food menu is also available from the cocktail bar, seven days a week, from midday to 4pm.